 For electorate boundaries click here.

-The Selwyn electorate has seen enormous growth in recent years – a 20% increase in population between 2001 and 2006, which is more than double the national average.
+The Selwyn electorate has seen enormous growth in recent years of more than double the national average.

 Among all New Zealand electorates in 2006, Selwyn had the most; families with income of between $70,001 and $100,000 (20.5%); married people (55.9%) and highest homeownership (77.8%).